Previous 540-560 of 661 Next

 Close Link

-This site from San Francisco's Exploratorium chronicles the journey of a team of scientists from McMurdo sound to the South Pole.
-The study topics included everything from global warming to continental drift, and there are lots of reports and images to prove it.
+This site from San Francisco's Exploratorium chronicles the journey of a team of scientists in 2001 and from McMurdo sound to the South Pole.
+There is also a link to Ice Stories from 2007-2008.
+Study topics included everything from global warming to continental drift, and there are lots of reports and images to prove it.
+Even though this site is a bit dated, it still contains a lot of information to discover.
 This would be a nice background site for an Antarctica unit.
 Though the videos require Quick Time, there is plenty of information on this site to make your visit worthwhile!

 In the Classroom